 Q. I was recently in the pots and pans section at Target and came across Greenpan, a supposedly eco-friendly nonstick pan.
-Is this for real, or just more eco hype? – Emily, NY
+Is this for real, or just more eco hype? – Emily, New York

 A. With so much green washing going on these days, we can’t blame you for being a little skeptical.
 Actually though, Greenpan’s eco-claims do seem legit.
-One of the reasons Greenpan is, well, green, is that it’s 100 percent PFOA- and PTFE-free.
+One of the reasons Greenpan is green is that it’s products are 100 percent PFOA- and PTFE-free.
 Traditional non-stick pans like Dupont’s Teflon-based nonstick cookware use PFOA (perfluorooctanoic acid), which is a synthetic chemical that’s used to manufacture PTFE (polytetrafluoroethylene).
-PFOA is infamous for its amazing ability to kill birds when its fumes are released into the air.
-It’s also been shown to cause health problems in people.
-This alarming news is probably why Dupont recently announced its plans to phase out PFOAs in its cookware by 2015.
+PFOA is infamous for its ability to kill birds when its fumes are released into the air, according to research by the Environmental Working Group.
+It’s also has the potential to be a health concern, according to the American Cancer Society.
+This is part of the reason why Dupont announced its plans to phase out PFOAs in its cookware.

-Greenpan also claims (and this checks out, too, as far as we can tell) that production of Thermolon-coated cookware releases 60% fewer greenhouse gases than does production of traditional PTFE-based non-stick technology.
+Greenpan also claims (and this checks out, too, as far as we can tell) that production of Thermolon-coated cookware releases 60 percent fewer greenhouse gases than does production of traditional PTFE-based non-stick technology.
 That’s because it cures more quickly, and at lower temperatures.

-If these concerns keep you up at night, go with more tried and true eco friendly options like glass or cast iron cookware.
-The most important detail to remember (environmentally-speaking) is that if you don’t need cookware, don’t buy it just because some new product has come out.
-After all, using what you’ve got is usually the most eco way to go.
+If you have doubts, go with more tried and true options like glass or cast iron cookware.
+The most important detail to remember (environmentally speaking) is that if you don’t need cookware, don’t buy it just because some new product has come out.
+After all, using what you’ve got is usually the most eco-way to go.